Lead equivalent personal protection equipment

 Lead equivalent personal protection equipment (PPE) should be available in all radiology departments and operating suites.
-There are three principles for ionizing radiation safety: time, distance, and shielding.
+There are three traditional principles for ionizing radiation safety: time, distance, and shielding.
 It is important to remember that all three principles have a part to play in ensuring radiation safety.
 This article discusses some of the shielding options that should be available but it is equally important to be aware of the inverse square law and the duration for which persons are exposed to radiation.
+However, as front scatter and back scatter get created from all scattering objects (this refers to anything that also attenuates the radiation) change the pattern it is important to understand radiation dose as every person or object in the room impacts the dose.

 Lead aprons are one of the key parts of personal radiation protection equipment along with lead gloves, lead glasses, and thyroid shields.